-My Uncle Wendall Laverne Larson at age 23 died serving his country during the Korean War.
-Wendall’s toe tag
+My Uncle Wendell Laverne Larson at age 23 died serving his country during the Korean War.
+Wendell’s toe tag

 His military records state that,

 “Cpl.
 Larson was KIA at approx 1900 hours, on 22 October 1951, near Nodong-Ni, North Korea.
 Type and Location of wounds are unknown.
 His body was recovered and positively identified by SFC Norlan W. Schultz, Company “I”, 19th Infantry Regiment.”